aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to ODP or Online App" h2="Export ODT to ODP within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement for many businesses.
+For example, converting an OpenDocument Text (ODT) file to an OpenDocument Presentation (ODP) file can be useful when you need to present the content of the ODT file in a more visually appealing way.

+<h2>How Aspose.Total Helps for ODT to ODP Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate ODT to ODP conversion while using two of it's APIs.
-Load your ODT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as ODP.
+Aspose.Total for C++ is a suite of powerful file automation APIs that can help you automate the conversion of ODT to ODP files.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these APIs, you can easily convert an ODT file to an ODP file in just a few steps.

+First, you can use Aspose.Words for C++ to load the ODT file and convert it to HTML.
+Then, you can use Aspose.Slides for C++ to load the HTML and create a new presentation.
+Finally, you can save the presentation as an ODP file.

+The APIs provided by Aspose.Total for C++ are easy to use and can help you automate the conversion of ODT to ODP files quickly and efficiently.
+Moreover, the APIs are highly reliable and can help you ensure that the converted ODP file is of the highest quality.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}